Login with RealMe

 The contract does not cover:

-• any public prosecution as defined in Section 5 of the Criminal Procedure Act 2011
+• any public prosecution, as defined in section 5 of the Criminal Procedure Act 2011

-• issues relating to the enforcement of criminal law
+• enforcement of the criminal law

 • the Parliamentary Counsel Office